earthobservations/wetterdienst/README.rst

 - Define general settings in Settings context
 - Command line interface
 - Web-API via FastAPI
+- Rich UI features like wetterdienst explorer and streamlit app
 - Run SQL queries on the results
 - Export results to databases and other data sinks
 - Public Docker image